 Clos des Fous Cabernet Sauvignon, Cachapoal-Andes, Chile – This is Clos des Fous’ second appearance on the site, so I guess I kind of like them… The winery and vineyards were established a handful of years back by four Chilean visionaries, or as they term themselves, fools (fous): viticulturist Paco Leyton, winemaker Francois Massoc, terroir hunter Pedro Parra, and “bringer of wisdom” Albert Cussen.
 They, along with a handful of other new producers in Chile, have started a movement called “The New Chile” (which I will be writing on article on in the near future).
 The New Chile movement is the belief of making wines that are small production and terroir driven, the exact opposite of what Chile winemaking has always been, which was mass production and consistency of flavor.
 Clos des Fous Cabernet is like nothing I’ve ever tasted.
 The wine is medium bodied, aged entirely in stainless steel allowing the fruit to shine and giving it lift.
 On the palate are notes of cherry, dried herbs, jalapeno and crushed rock, with subtle acidic undertones and a sturdy dry tannic backbone.
 For Chile, this wine is surprisingly complex, and best yet, it lacks that “green” characteristic that you’re so used to in wines from this region.
 (Retail $18-23)

-Chais St. Laurent Chinon, Loire, FR – The Chais St. Laurent wines are made by Foucher-Lebrun, a “Petit Négociant” specializing in wines from the Loire Valley.
+Chais St. Laurent Chinon, Loire, France – The Chais St. Laurent wines are made by Foucher-Lebrun, a “Petit Négociant” specializing in wines from the Loire Valley.
 While many times négociants are frowned upon in France (although readily accepted everywhere else in the world), no one dares to speak ill of Foucher-Lebrun.
 They have been producing wines since 1921, and over the last 90+ years have developed relationship with some of the top growers in the region, from whom they source their grapes from.
 The Cabernet Franc for their Chinon is sourced from the villages of Rivière, Beaumont-en-Véron and Savigny-en-Véron.
 The wine is extremely bright and friendly, aged entirely in stainless steel letting the fruit shine rather than fight for attention.
 On the palate you’ll find notes of bright cherry, tart raspberry, dried herbs and green bell pepper with subtle acidity and chewy tannins in the finish.
 They only make roughly 3,500 cases of the Chinon, so it’s not the easiest to find, but there are retailers online who you could purchase from if it’s not readily available in your area.
 (Retail $9-12)

-Foxglove Cabernet Sauvignon, Paso Robles, CA – Foxglove is a label of the famous Varner twins, Jim and Bob, who are also the owners of Varner and Neely whose wines are extremely small production and in high demand.
+Foxglove Cabernet Sauvignon, Paso Robles, California – Foxglove is a label of the famous Varner twins, Jim and Bob, who are also the owners of Varner and Neely whose wines are extremely small production and in high demand.
 They created Foxglove in 1991, when they realized that in addition to their two primary labels they also wanted to produce wines that were more affordable for the average consumer.
 Their Cabernet Sauvignon is like none other I’ve ever tasted from California.
 It’s dark and fruit driven on the entry, with lush notes of ripe red fruit and blackberries, but then it transitions into this funky mid-palate where you find nuances of garden green vegetables, fresh herbs, pantry spice and earth.
 Another thing that sets it apart is that it is aged primarily in stainless steel, allowing the fruit to take center state.
 This is a great Cab for those looking to expand their horizons!
 (Retail $13-16)

 So that’s my pierogi recipe, with some crazy toppings, and my recommended pairings.
 I hope you enjoyed the read, and I hope you enjoy the recipe.
 New content will be coming soon, but in the meantime crack open a bottle of something funky, sit back, and relax.
 Life is short, enjoy it!